What to Expect at Mediation?

 – Jason F. Barnes,

-Mediation is not a time for the parties’ attorneys to argue their case, that is done in Court.
-Instead mediation is a process that is carried out between the parties and the mediator to explore solutions to the parties’ differences.
+Mediation is not a time for the parties’ attorneys to argue their case.
+That is done in Court.
+Instead, mediation is a process conducted between the parties and the mediator to explore solutions to the parties’ differences.

-Initially, it is important to understand two core characteristics of mediation: Mediation is Voluntary and Mediation is Confidential.
+Initially, it is important to understand two core characteristics of mediation: it is Voluntary and Confidential.

-We say mediation is “voluntary“, but in reality a lot of judges will require the parties to attend at least one mediation.
-In fact, in divorce cases it is actually a requirement before the parties can obtain a trial date.
+We say mediation is “voluntary,” but in reality, a lot of judges will require the parties to attend at least one mediation.
+In fact, in divorce cases, it is required before the parties can obtain a trial date.
 Therefore, what do we mean when we say it is “voluntary”?

 Rule 101 of the Utah Rules of Court-Annexed Alternative Dispute Resolution states in part that: